bmc-compuware/common-configuration-azure-extension/readme.md

 Install the BMC AMI common configuration extension according to the Azure Devops instructions for installing extensions.

-## Configuring for Topaz Workbench CLI & Host Connections
+## Configuring for Workbench for Eclipse CLI & Host Connections

 ![](images/bmccommonconfig.png)